Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 The `.reduce()` method accepts 2 arguments: `reducer` and `initialValue` (not to be confused by the 2 parameters of the `reducer` which are `total` and `current`).
 The `initialValue` is the value we give to the `total` (or `accumulator`) the first time the callback runs.

 When mulitplying we can use `.reduce()` because we're reducing the entire array into a single number (which is the multiplication of all these numbers).

+When doing multiplication, we can't have a starting value of `0`.
+That's because any number multiplied by 0 will result in 0. `5 * 0 = 0`.
+We need a number that is neutral in multiplication, and that number is `1` because any number multiplied by 1 will be that same number.
+For example, `5 * 1 = 5`.

+This is why in multiplication we use a starting value of `1` and in sum, we use a starting value of `0`.